Film Music Beyond Hollywood (W3039)

 15 credits, Level 5

-Film Music Beyond Hollywood explores some of the exciting and experimental developments in film music practices emerging in the second half of the twentieth century.
-During this time cultural changes and expectations were reflected in greater experimentalism and innovation across society and art forms, including film music and sound, following the so-called 'Golden Age' of classical Hollywood film scores in the 1920s, 30s and 40s.
+On this module you’ll explore some of the exciting and experimental developments in film music practices emerging in the second half of the twentieth century.
+During this time cultural changes and expectations were reflected in greater experimentalism and innovation across society and art forms.
+This includes film music and sound, following the so-called 'Golden Age' of classical Hollywood film scores in the 1920s, 30s and 40s.

 100%: Coursework (Essay)